biblequiz/BibleQuiz.com/_posts/2013/2013-06-29-a-prayer-from-the-official-question-writer.md

 ---
 layout: post
 title: "A Prayer from the Official Question Writer"
-author: James Lex
+author: Kent Kloefkorn
 date: "2013-06-29"
 categories:
   - "nationals"
 published: true
 ---

+{% include notification.html
-_Official Writer for the 2013 National Finals Kent Kloefkorn posted the following on Facebook.
-It's a rare opportunity to hear from an official writer like this before Nationals, so we hope you enjoy his thoughts and prayers._
+   message="Official Writer for the 2013 National Finals  posted the following on Facebook.
+It's a rare opportunity to hear from an official writer like this before Nationals, so we hope you enjoy his thoughts and prayers." icon="fas fa-info-circle" status="is-success" %}

 Lord, I pray for BQ Nationals 2013.